ccamel/awesome-ccamel/README.md

 - [airbytehq/airbyte](https://github.com/airbytehq/airbyte) - The leading data integration platform for ETL / ELT data pipelines from APIs, databases & files to data warehouses, data lakes & data lakehouses.
 Both self-hosted and Cloud-hosted.
 - [amcat/progressmonitor](https://github.com/amcat/progressmonitor) - Python classes for tracking (sub)task progress (inspired by Eclipse ProgressMonitor, but more pythonic)
 - [anmol098/waka-readme-stats](https://github.com/anmol098/waka-readme-stats) - This GitHub action helps to add cool dev metrics to your github profile Readme
+- [ansible/awx](https://github.com/ansible/awx) - AWX provides a web-based user interface, REST API, and task engine built on top of Ansible.
+It is one of the upstream projects for Red Hat Ansible Automation Platform.
 - [apache/airflow](https://github.com/apache/airflow) - Apache Airflow - A platform to programmatically author, schedule, and monitor workflows
 - [argoproj-labs/hera](https://github.com/argoproj-labs/hera) - Hera makes Python code easy to orchestrate on Argo Workflows through native Python integrations.
 It lets you construct and submit your Workflows entirely in Python. ⭐️ Remember to star!
 - [assetnote/batchql](https://github.com/assetnote/batchql) - GraphQL security auditing script with a focus on performing batch GraphQL queries and mutations